fluent/fluentd-docs-gitbook/configuration/config-file.md

 @include http://example.com/fluent.conf
 ```

-Note for glob pattern, files are expanded in the alphabetical order.
-If
-you have `a.conf` and `b.conf`, fluentd parses `a.conf` first.
-But you
-should not write the configuration depends on this order.
-It is so error
-prone.
-Please separate `@include` for safety.
+Note that for the glob pattern, files are expanded in alphabetical order.
+If there are `a.conf` and `b.conf` then fluentd parses `a.conf` first.
+But, you should not write the configuration that depends on this order.
+It is so error-prone, therefore, use multiple separate `@include` directives for safety.

 ```
-# If you have a.conf,b.conf,...,z.conf and a.conf / z.conf are important...
+# If you have a.conf, b.conf, ..., z.conf and a.conf / z.conf are important

 # This is bad
 @include *.conf